Achy Anna - Just Jill Advice Column, Rambler Cafe Blog

 • Turmeric will help.
 It is a godsend for me!

 • Be careful with nightshade vegetables.
-I have arthritis in my right hand and right hip and foot.
+I have arthritis in my right hand, right hip, and foot.
 I feel your pain.
 I sit on the side of my bed every morning and have to stretch my ankles and legs before I apply any body weight pressure.
 Stretching for me is my saving grace.
-I do yoga, wall pilates etc. Check with your doctor always.
+I do yoga, wall pilates, etc. Check with your doctor always.

-• I make a golden milk paste that can be drank warm or cold in my house, with turmeric, ginger, and a bunch of other things.
-I worked on my gut health, which supports my mental, emotional and physical health.
+• I make a golden milk paste that can be drunk warm or cold in my house, with turmeric, ginger, and a bunch of other things.
+I worked on my gut health, which supports my mental, emotional, and physical health.
 Sometimes it’s as simple as having a tissue salt, magnesium, calcium, and potassium (Tri-salt, inexpensive and available at iHerb).
 Also, recognizing which foods are inflammatory for your system is key.
-No sense in continuing to eat inflammatory foods, and then trying to mitigate them with medication.
+No sense in continuing to eat inflammatory foods and then trying to mitigate them with medication.

-• Motion is lotion - swimming, stretching, cycling are great plus check out pilates, yoga, bungee workouts to keep up core strength.
+• Motion is lotion - swimming, stretching, cycling are great, plus check out pilates, yoga, bungee workouts to keep up core strength.
 Avoid inflammatory foods.
-I have found Foamaderm to be a great product if you can find it as an effective delivery of Diclofunac to grouchy joints and muscles.
+I have found Foamaderm to be a great product if you can find it, as an effective delivery of Diclofenac to grouchy joints and muscles.

-• We are designed to move not sit, lay around or be in one position too long.
-Could be muscle weakness or tightness or overuse of certain muscle groups.
-Menopause has so many symptoms not just the hot flashes and insomnia.
+• We are designed to move, not sit, lie around, or be in one position too long.
+Could be muscle weakness, tightness, or overuse of certain muscle groups.
+Menopause has so many symptoms, not just the hot flashes and insomnia.
 Ask to see an endocrinologist to rule out osteo or hormone issues.
-It's good your body feels better with movement!
+It's good that your body feels better with movement!

-• After your walks and pickle ball you could add 5 to 10 minutes of gentle stretches while your body is still warm.
+• After your walks and pickleball, you could add 5 to 10 minutes of gentle stretches while your body is still warm.
 Stretching after every workout will help.
-Breaking up your sedentary time would be beneficial too.
-Can you try standing up and moving a couple times during your long Canasta sessions?
-Sitting is the enemy I find!
-I used to get so achy and eventually figured out that dairy sadly is no longer my friend.
-After cutting it out my aches really subsided.
+Breaking up your sedentary time would be beneficial, too.
+Can you try standing up and moving a couple of times during your long Canasta sessions?
+Sitting is the enemy, I find!
+I used to get so achy and eventually figured out that dairy, sadly, is no longer my friend.
+After cutting it out, my aches really subsided.
 Maybe a particular food you are eating is causing some inflammation and exacerbating your aches.
 I also try and go for a deep tissue massage with a good RMT when I can.

 We look forward to hearing your advice in the comments!